Adutchguy/ibcf-music-backend/README.md

 * This endpoint enables queries for a users profile once they are logged in.

 **Response:**
-* The response body will contain the users data json formatted.
+* The response body will contain the users json formatted data.

 ---
 > ### PUT `/api/userUpdate`